-If you’re specifically after rainbow trout, you have much better options nearby, including Mayfield Lake downstream and Scanewa Lake just upriver on your radar.
-Both of those are stocked with hatchery rainbows, while Riffe is not.
+If you’re specifically after rainbow trout in this area, keep Mayfield Lake just downstream and Scanewa Lake just upriver on your radar.
+Both of those are stocked with large numbers of hatchery rainbows each year.

-But Riffe does have some rainbows that likely drop in from the Cowlitz and possibly very few from stockers put into Rainey Creek at the northeast end of the reservoir.
+But Riffe typically does have some rainbows that likely drop in from the Cowlitz and possibly a few from stockers put into Rainey Creek at the northeast end of the reservoir.

 Also, WDFW plants steelhead upriver along with the salmon to spawn, and their young also can find their way into Riffe the same way the young coho and Chinook do.